dancegrpo/dancegrpo.github.io/README.md

-# This is a project page of RAPHAEL.
+# This is a project page of DanceGRPO.